voltrevo/ValueScript/README.md

 is plain data.

 In fact, because ValueScript doesn't require garbage collection, it's also possible to build up large structures that wouldn't fit into memory.
-Garbage collection is a limiting factor on traditional languages on this point, because you need to periodically fully traverse the memory to find things that can be cleaned up.
+In garbage collected languages, the garbage collector needs to be able to fully traverse all the data (as a last resort) to find cycles to clean up, so growing beyond memory limits isn't very practical.
+ValueScript doesn't have this limitation.

 </details>